 Deal.
 Contact: Pam Brivio, firstname.lastname@example.org, 07772 471905 or 01304 225078.

 Description: The Deal Branch of the United Nations Association usually hosts three or four events a year, including an annual fundraiser, Hiroshima Day event, public meeting, film showing.
 Our events often attract local media coverage.
 We try to take part in the United Nations Service for World Peace, held annually in Canterbury.
 A recent event, which I would urge other branches to consider, was a showing of The Calais Children – a case to answer, about what happened to the children left behind when the Jungle was cleared.

 Eastbourne.
 Contact: Ian Elgie, email@example.com, 07704 178011.

 Description: Our branch has a small active membership and a healthy list of local supporters who are prepared to attend meetings, as well as local businesses who support our projects.
 Our local programme usually consists of talks with invited speakers on a range of environmental and human rights issues.
 Attendances vary between 25 and 40 on average.
 All meetings are open to the public and are held usually in the Town Hall, Eastbourne.
-Human Rights day is celebrated each year in the town centre which gives our branch the opportunity of publicising our presence in the community.
-Our branch is especially active in environmental work, particularly with respect to climate change, through its links with partners in Uganda.
-Our work there includes tree planting, workshops for nutrition, first aid training, and the supply of lifejackets for the fishing communities on Lake Victoria.
+Human Rights Day is celebrated each year in the town centre which gives our branch the opportunity of publicising our presence in the community.
+Our branch is especially active in environmental work, planting tree species exceptional for their carbon capture efficiency.
+We are working with partners in Uganda, and since March 2022 also in Bangladesh.
+See our website for details of our projects and how to give your support.

 Enfield and the Barnets.
 Contact Bill Linton, firstname.lastname@example.org 020 3105 1892.